90th Punjabis: 90th Punjabis

 Subsequent to the reforms brought about in the Indian Army by Lord Kitchener in 1903, all former Madras units had 60 added to their numbers.
 Consequently, the regiment's designation was changed to 90th Punjabis, the latter part reflecting the new class composition of the regiment, which it had acquired in 1892.
 In 1910, the Burma Battalions were delocalized from Burma and in 1911, the regiment moved to Nasirabad in India, where it was stationed on the outbreak of First World War.

 During the First World War, the 90th Punjabis served in Mesopotamia, where they arrived in January 1915, as part of the 12th Indian Brigade.
 After serving in the Persian Arabistan with the 12th Indian Division, the regiment moved to the Euphrates Front in July.
 For the rest of the war, it operated on the Euphrates Line with 15th Indian Division and fought with great distinction in the Battle of Nasiriyah, the action of As Sahilan, the Second Battle of Ramadi and the action of Khan Baghdadi.

 During the war, the 90th Punjabis suffered 452 casualties including 158 killed and were awarded a number of gallantry awards.
 Soon after returning home, the regiment was again called out to serve in the Third Afghan War in 1919.
 In 1918, 90th Punjabis raised a second battalion, which saw service in the Third Afghan War and took part in operations in Waziristan in 1920-21.
 The 2nd Battalion was disbanded in 1922.

 Subsequent History

 After the First World War, the 90th Punjabis were grouped with the 91st and 92nd Punjabis, 93rd Burma Infantry and the two battalions of 89th Punjabis to form the 8th Punjab Regiment in 1922.
 The 90th Punjabis became the 2nd Battalion of the new regiment.
 During the Second World War, 2/8th Punjab returned to their old hunting grounds of Burma, where once again, they fought with great gallantry in the Burma Campaign.
 In 1947, the 8th Punjab Regiment was allocated to Pakistan Army.
 In 1956, it was merged with the Baluch Regiment and 2/8th Punjab was redesignated as 2 Baluch (now 2 Baloch).
 During the Indo-Pakistani Wars of 1965 and 1971, the battalion distinguished itself on the Sialkot and Lahore Fronts.
-The unit actively took part in Operation Al-Mizan in South Waziristan district (part of erstwhile FATA).
-The unit also performed border security duties along Afghan border in Upper Dir and Chitral from 2016-19.
-Currently the unit is in Pakistan administered Azad Jammu Kashmir.
+Now the unit is in Lahore (Punjab).